Simultaneous localization and mapping: Kinematics modeling

-Collaborative SLAM combines images from multiple robots or users to generate 3D maps.

 Moving objects

 Non-static environments, such as those containing other vehicles or pedestrians, continue to present research challenges.
 SLAM with DATMO is a model which tracks moving objects in a similar way to the agent itself.

 Loop closure

 Loop closure is the problem of recognizing a previously-visited location and updating beliefs accordingly.
 This can be a problem because model or algorithm errors can assign low priors to the location.
 Typical loop closure methods apply a second algorithm to compute some type of sensor measure similarity, and reset the location priors when a match is detected.
 For example, this can be done by storing and comparing bag of words vectors of scale-invariant feature transform (SIFT) features from each previously visited location.

 Exploration

 Active SLAM studies the combined problem of SLAM with deciding where to move next to build the map as efficiently as possible.
 The need for active exploration is especially pronounced in sparse sensing regimes such as tactile SLAM.
 Active SLAM is generally performed by approximating the entropy of the map under hypothetical actions.
 "Multi agent SLAM" extends this problem to the case of multiple robots coordinating themselves to explore optimally.